IGLU-CHISTERA/IGLU-CHISTERA.github.io/index.md

 # Future events under the sponsorship of IGLU
+Workshop on Multimodal Interactive Learning in Robotics, submitted to the IROS 2018 organization.

+# Past events under the sponsorship of IGLU
 <A HREF="https://nips2017vigil.github.io/"> First Visually-Grounded Interaction and Language (ViGIL), NIPS 2017 Workshop
 </A>, Long Beach, California, USA, Friday, December 8th <br>
 Shared sponsorship with facebook research and google DeepMind.

-# Past events under the sponsorship of IGLU

 <A HREF="http://www.speech.kth.se/glu2017/">First International Workshop on Grounding Language Understanding, Satellite of Interspeech 2017
 </A>, KTH Royal Institute of Technology, Stockholm, Sweden, Friday, August 25th <br>